blib-la/lingo/README.md

 # Lingo

 > give your LLM superpowers
-> Lingo is the perfect syntax for [Hyv](https://github.com/failfa-st/hyv)

 [![Discord](https://img.shields.io/discord/1091306623819059300?color=7289da&label=Discord&logo=discord&logoColor=fff&style=for-the-badge)](https://discord.com/invite/m3TBB9XEkb)

 Introducing Lingo, a powerful pseudo language designed to enhance the capabilities of Large Language Models (LLMs) like GPT-3 and GPT-4.
 Lingo provides a versatile syntax that enables users to define expectations and constraints, guiding LLMs to produce more accurate and contextually relevant outputs.
+Lingo has been developed as a perfect syntax for [Hyv](https://github.com/failfa-st/hyv), a modular software development library focused on AI collaboration.
+Hyv streamlines the development process by breaking complex tasks into manageable pieces and offers an adaptable design that works with various technologies.
+By using Lingo with Hyv, developers can harness the full potential of AI-assisted software development, fostering efficient task management and a paradigm shift in the field.

 Lingo's syntax is highly extensible, allowing for the integration of new values and functions that adhere to its foundational principles.
 This flexibility ensures that Lingo remains adaptable to a wide range of tasks and use cases, making it an invaluable tool for working with LLMs.